 Teachers Professional Development: The British Council provides support to school education system through a range of capacity building activities in different areas such as teaching of English and Core Skills.
 To enable policy makers and practitioners get the best impact the British Council will develop and launch the Teachers Educators Manual to go along side, ‘Teaching for Success’ the continuing professional development toolkit for teacher.

-Technology Summit: The 3-day summit will take place in Delhi in November 2016 to showcase the success of Science and Technology cooperation between India and the UK.
-The summit will also explore partnership opportunities for future initiatives, bringing together companies from both the countries under one roof.
+Technology Summit: The 3-day summit held in November 2016 in Delhi showcased the success of Science and Technology cooperation between India and the UK.
+The summit also explored partnership opportunities for future initiatives, bringing together companies from both the countries under one roof.